eliasson/markuseliasson.se/content/article/bittorrent-in-python.md

 >>> Decoder(b'i123e').decode()
 123

-# A string value, starts by defining the number of charactes
+# A string value, starts by defining the number of characters
 # contained in the string, followed by the actual string.
 # Notice that the string returned is a binary string, not unicode.
 >>> Decoder(b'12:Middle Earth').decode()